 People with Disabilities

 The Australian Government is committed to the rights of people with disabilities to have the same opportunities and benefit equally from Australia’s development program.
 This commitment is reflected in the Australia Awards Scholarships program.
 In line with the Australian government’s Development for All 2015–2020: Strategy for strengthening disability-inclusive development in Australia’s aid program, Australia Awards in Indonesia continues to increase access for people with disabilities to the learning and professional development opportunities through Long Term Awards and Short Term Awards.
 Support for awardees with disabilities has also been increasing over time and Australia Awards continues to mobilise the largest number of Indonesian Awardees with a disability to Australia so far.
-People living with disabilities will receive additional support to ensure they are able to participate in all phases of the Scholarships cycle including the application, selection and mobilisation processes, living and studying in Australia, and as an alumni on their return home.
+People living with disabilities will receive additional support to ensure they are able to participate in all phases of the Scholarships cycle including the application, selection and mobilisation processes, living and studying in Australia, and as an alumni upon their return home.
 More information on the Australian definition of disability and the rights of people with disability in Australia is available on the Australian Human Rights Commission’s website.

-This year, Australia Awards pilots the English Language Training Assistance (ELTA) program for potential applicants of the Scholarship.
+Australia Awards conducts the English Language Training Assistance (ELTA) program for potential applicants of the Scholarship.
 This program assists potential candidates whose English language levels were slightly below the requisite English level (IELTS level of 5.0 or TOEFL 500 equivalent for applicants with disability and applicants from the Geographic Focus Area ), in order to help them achieve eligibility to apply.
 The ELTA program was originally provided to applicants in the Geographic Focus Areas (GFA) of Nusa Tenggara Barat (NTB), Nusa Tenggara Timur (NTT), Papua and Papua Barat who experience similar barriers in terms of English language capability.
 This model proved successful, and therefore is now applied to prospective applicants with disability from all provinces in Indonesia.

 Please note the English Language Training Assistance for People with Disabilities (ELTA PWD) is now closed and will reopen next year.
 For further information on ELTA for GFA and FAQ on ELTA, please click here.

 For awardees with disability, "reasonable adjustment" is provided on the basis of the creation and implementation of Disability Support Agreements (DSA).
-The Australia Awards Disability Support process begins with a Disability Assessment, covering key themes including transport, accommodation, care, communication and academic environment.
+The Australia Awards Disability Support process begins with a Disability Assessment, covering the key themes including transport, accommodation, care, communication and academic environment.
 Based on this assessment, a Disability Support Plan is created through a consultative process, culminating in a DSA between the awardee and DFAT, to be implemented by the host university in Australia.

 Australian education providers are obliged to make "reasonable adjustment" to the learning environment to support the full inclusion of students with disabilities for equal opportunity.
 The adjustments are made from an agreed assessment prior to mobilisation, after which a support plan is developed.